Harsh72019/pisync-backend/pisync-db-schema.md

 ## 🧠 Relationships

-- `SyncEvent.deviceId` → references a device
+- `SyncEvent.deviceId` → references to device (if implemented)
 - `FailureCounter.deviceId` has a 1:1 relationship per device

 ---